The Bankrate promise

 2. Start saving money

 “Knowing how to manage your money is an integral part of the rebuilding process,” says Tayne.
 “Prevention is the best medicine, and saving money creates healthy financial habits for your present and future.”

 One of the most effective ways to save money is to make doing so a habit.
 Some employers offer the ability to direct a certain percentage of your paycheck to a designated account that is separate from the account the majority of your pay is deposited into.
 In addition, some banks and credit unions also allow you to create recurring, automatic transfers from a checking account to a savings account.

-While creating and living by a budget can sound intimidating or perhaps even restrictive, a budget is simply a spending plan and tool that when used wisely can help you achieve future financial goals.
-Establishing a budget can help provide insights into your habits and prevent your spending from getting out of control once again.
+While creating and living by a budget can sound intimidating or even restrictive, a budget is simply a spending plan to help you achieve future financial goals when used wisely.
+Establishing a budget can provide insights into your habits and prevent your spending from getting out of control again.